If you’re considering starting an online course business, you may be wondering whether to choose Teachable or Udemy.

 - Is Teachable suitable for beginners?

-Udemy and Teachable are online course marketplaces where you can sell lessons.
+Udemy and Teachable are online course marketplaces where instructors can sell lessons.
+Here is a brief overview.

 Teachable is an innovative online learning platform founded in New York over a decade ago.
-Teachable is atypical as it allows you to sell online courses under your brand.
-This allows you to create your own course website and gain an independent following.
-Teachable claims to have over 100,000 instructors who have sold $500 million in courses.
+Teachable is atypical as it allows you to sell online course under your brand.
+This will enable you to create your own course website and gain an independent following—teachable claims to have over 100,000 instructors who have sold $500 million in courses.

 Teachable, unlike WordPress, incorporates all core features into a single platform.
 This makes it simple for any non-techie with no coding knowledge to set up Teachable.
 Teachable is also available as an iOS and Android app.